4paradigm/OpenMLDB/docs/en/developer/python_dev.md

 pytest tests/
 ```

-If the python log messages are required, please use:
+If the python log messages are required in all tests(even successful tests), please use:
 ```
-pytest -s tests/
+pytest -so log_cli=true --log-cli-level=DEBUG tests/
 ```

 ## Conda